-7.2 Following successful approval by Policy and Resources Committee, the Council will proceed with the investment and the completion of property purchases for temporary accommodation.
+7.1 the Council will proceed with the investment and the completion of property purchases for temporary accommodation.
 Each property being considered for purchase will continue to be approved on a case-by-case basis (in consultation with the Chair of the Committee) and be in accordance with the relevant temporary accommodation standards and acceptance criteria.
 Ward Councillors will also continue to be notified of the Council's intention to purchase any property that falls within their ward